brson/contract-game/doc/notes.md

     });
 ```

-My "//Bob" address is wrong.
+My "//Bob" address is wrong when it appears in my JavaScript code.
 It was because I wasn't specifying a "sr25519" keyring.
-I thought I read it was the default but I had to specify it per
+I thought I read it was the default but I had to specify it as

 ```JavaScript
         keyring = new polkadot.Keyring({ type: "sr25519" });